hyperreal64/go-inoreader/log.md

 * No unit testing today; I shall implement that tomorrow after I finish the command logic.

 ### February 23, 2021
-* Am now using the execellent [kong](https://github.com/alecthomas/kong) package to handle command line args.
+* Am now using the excellent [kong](https://github.com/alecthomas/kong) package to handle command line args.
 * Going to hold off on unit testing until this is feature-complete
 * Made OAuth code and configuration code into one file.
 No reason to keep them separate.
 * Added more items to [TODO.md](TODO.md).